PyPSA/powerplantmatching/analysis/linkage_findings.md

 | 0.965 (old) | 0.934 | 0.771 | 0.844 |
 | **0.85 (shipped)** | 0.920 | **0.847** | **0.882** |

+Swapping the name comparator moves this operating point (F1 0.856, P 0.948 /
+R 0.780 at the same 0.85) and the sweep was repeated: the pooled optimum shifts to 0.675 for +0.008 F1, the two folds fit 0.675 and 0.605, and every held-out gain is under 0.01 — inside the noise of 567 pairs. **0.85 is kept**, at the higher-precision end of a flat region, because over-merging is the failure mode with real cost (below).
+Lowering the Capacity bound to make a size mismatch veto a merge was searched and rejected: F1 falls monotonically (0.856 at `low = 0.30`, 0.832 at 0.15) on both folds.
+DUKE's quadratic curve was re-tested against the new comparator too, and remains worse than the linear ramp (F1 0.819 vs 0.864).

+Note the direction of the bias: this ground truth is DUKE-era output, and the new comparator is the DUKE-like one, so its scores here flatter it.
+The independent check is the statistics comparison below.

 ## Earlier DUKE-vs-`linkage` comparison — historical, unreproduced

 The original decision to drop DUKE was taken on an earlier evaluation setup that